1fixdotio/quick-add-child/README.txt

 == Description ==

-By adding 2 links on the editing screen: `Add New Child` and `Add New Sibling`, just right after the `Add New` link, you could add child or sibling posts much more quickly.
+By adding 2 links on the editing screen: `Add New Child` and `Add New Sibling`, just right after the `Add New` link, you can add child or sibling posts much more quickly.

+The `Add New Child` and `Add New Sibling` links also appear under the "Add New" menu in the Admin Bar, so you can also create new child or sibling posts at the front-end of your WordPress website.

 The `Add New Child / Sibling` link will open in a new browser tab, the plugin will select the right Parent in Page Attributes for you.